omotomiwa26/AirBnB_clone/web_static/README.md

-# AirBnB clone - Web static
+# This Directory contins the tasks for 0x01.
+AirBnB clone - Web static

-# Continuation of 0x00.
-AirBnB clone - The console

-AirBnB_clone project by Alvin Wachira
+##  The implementation and continuation for the AirBnB clone project using HTML CSS for Front-end